sebsauvage/Shaarli/doc/md/Upgrade-and-migration.md

 ### Note your current version

 If anything goes wrong, it's important for us to know which version you're upgrading from.
-The current version is present in the `version.php` file.
+The current version is present in the `shaarli_version.php` file.

 ### Backup your data